MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

 **POP**

-**Stores one, two or three registers into the address defined by SP register, incrementing SP after each register.**
+**Loads one, two or three registers from the address defined by SP register, decrementing SP after each register.**

 | Opcode | - |
 |--------|---|